-The next period of play went to Brook, who were excellently marshalled by their young skipper who also bowled the spell of the day.
 His off breaks, a mixture of ripping turners and difficult to hit darts slowed the Buccs’ progress.
 Berry, frustrated by the well set fields, looked to go over the top and was caught for 75.
 This brought together Leefe Senior and, following a few more wickets, Alex Rydon.
 The two plundered the bowling around the park to set up a declaration at the 38 over mark – giving Brook the same number of overs to score a tricky 250.

 After a delightful lunch with some stunning homemade brownies, the Buccs took the field with confidence.
 How misplaced that confidence was…

 What proceeded was a team with clearly too much suncream applied to the hands as numerous catches were dropped, misfields witnessed, and there were also overthrows galore.
 The skipper trying not to catch the eye of our President watching from the boundary.

 Credit must indeed go to Brook’s 19 year old opener who played a great array of shots and timed their chase perfectly.
 A classy hundred, coupled with some back breaking heaves from their number 6 ensured that Brook brought it home with an over to spare.
 What could have been if the Buccs has held on to a catch or two, or three, or 11.